rishi-koushal/Ribonucleic-Acid-Vision-Classifier/READ_ME.md

 ## Acknowledgments

 We'd like to thank Phillipe Loher, Director of Machine Learning, Thomas Jefferson and Professor Stephen Welch for mentoring and guiding us throughout this project.

+We're happy to receive any suggestion and ideas you'd like to improve this project.